 - 1990s: NECO curriculum changes to ensure that every student will have clinical experience at a community health center and a Veterans Affairs Medical Center.

 - 2000s: NECO founds two school-based eye clinics, the only of their kind in the state.
 One clinic is in Framingham, MA with the Framingham Public School System and the other is in Boston at the Boston Renaissance Charter Public School.

-- 2010: NECO founds the mobile eye clinic, On-Sight.
+- 2010: NECO founds the mobile eye clinic.
 Within three years, the mobile eye clinic provides eye care services to 4624 patients at 141 different MA community sites, prescribes 2281 pairs of glasses, and prescribes 454 low vision devices.

 - 2013-2014: NECO students screen 8,000 children.